gisele-gisubizo/OOP/README.md

 Clone the repository:git clone https://github.com/gisele-gisubizo/OOP.git

-Rename the cloned directory to gisele (if not already):mv OOP gisele

 Open the gisele directory in IntelliJ IDEA with JDK 21 configured.
 Build each project to generate out/production directories: